whittyskitty/anchor-up.com/response-to-black-foundry.md

-Subject: Re: Font License Inquiry - Request for Evidence
+Subject: Re: Font License Inquiry - Tonos Font Usage

 Dear Sarah,

-Thank you for your email.
-We take intellectual property matters seriously and have conducted a thorough review of our website's font usage.
+Thank you for your follow-up email and the screenshots you provided.
+We take intellectual property matters seriously and have investigated this issue.

-After a comprehensive review of our codebase, theme files, and web assets, we can confirm that our website uses only the following fonts:

-**Google Fonts (loaded via Elementor):**
-- Roboto — weights 100–900 (normal and italic)
-- Roboto Slab — weights 100–900 (normal and italic)
-- Poppins — weights 100–900 (normal and italic)

-These fonts are open source and licensed under the Apache License 2.0, which permits commercial use.

-**System font stack (fallback):**
-- -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, sans-serif

-We found no references to Black[Foundry] fonts in our codebase, theme files, or web assets.
-We have not purchased or installed any Black[Foundry] fonts, and there is no evidence of Black[Foundry] font usage on our website.

-**We require specific evidence before we can address this further.** Please provide:

-1. The exact font name(s) you claim we are using
-2. Specific URLs or page locations where the font appears
+Upon review, we discovered that the Tonos font was inadvertently included in our CSS file, likely from a previous Squarespace site migration.
+The font was being loaded from a Squarespace CDN URL (static1.squarespace.com), which suggests it originated from a Squarespace template or export.

+**Immediate Action Taken:**
+We have already removed all references to the Tonos font from our website, including:
+- All @font-face declarations for Tonos-Regular and Tonos-Bold
+- All font-family references to Tonos fonts
+- The font files are no longer being loaded from any source

+The font has been replaced with system fonts, and the website is now using only properly licensed Google Fonts (Roboto, Roboto Slab, Poppins) and system font stacks.

+**Regarding Licensing:**
+We did not knowingly use or install the Tonos font.
+It appears to have been included unintentionally during a site migration from Squarespace.
+We have never purchased a license for Tonos fonts from Black[Foundry], and we have no record of any such purchase.

+Before proceeding with any licensing arrangement, we would appreciate clarification on:
-3. Screenshots or other documentation showing the alleged use
+1. The duration and scope of the alleged unlicensed use
-4. Any font file names or identifiers that would help us verify

-Without this evidence, we cannot proceed with any investigation or resolution. **We will not respond to further correspondence unless you provide the requested documentation.**

-We are committed to resolving legitimate intellectual property issues, but we need concrete evidence to investigate any claims.

-Thank you for your understanding.
+2. Whether Squarespace's use of the font on their platform (from which our CSS was derived) had any bearing on this situation
+3. The specific licensing terms and costs for retroactive coverage, if applicable

+We are committed to resolving this matter appropriately and ensuring full compliance going forward.
+However, we believe it is reasonable to discuss the circumstances, given that the font was removed immediately upon notification and was not intentionally installed.

+We look forward to your response and are happy to discuss a resolution that is fair and appropriate given the circumstances.

 Best regards,
 [Your Name]